gutocosta/puppet-bigbluebutton/Readme.md

 ## Usage

-class {'bigbluebutton::params':
+class {'bigbluebutton':
     salt => 'secureserversalt';
 }

-include bigbluebutton

-See the bigbluebutton::params class for more parameters to use for configuration of the server.
+See the bigbluebutton class for more parameters to use for configuration of the server.

 [camptocamp apt module]: https://github.com/camptocamp/puppet-apt